yashsakhuja/Identifying-best-hotel-locations/README.md

 b) Optimising travel iternaries

 P.S.
-I'm going to Portsmouth soon so the hotel is the one I picked (hope I have this resouce while doing my hotel research ;) )
+I'm going to Portsmouth soon so the hotel is the one I picked (hope I had this resouce while doing my hotel research ;) )